 Unfortunately, the white meat from cod and haddock are not great sources of Vitamin D.

 Raw Atlantic Mackerel - 643IU per 100g

-My favourite way of eating mackerel that’s quick and convenient, is to buy the smoked mackerel fillets from the super market… I microwave the fillet for 30 seconds and place between a generously buttered wholemeal bread slices for the ultimate lunchtime sandwich.
+My favourite way of eating mackerel that’s quick and convenient, is to buy the smoked mackerel fillets from the supermarket… I microwave the fillet for 30 seconds and place it between generously buttered wholemeal bread slices for the ultimate lunchtime sandwich.

 Add in the fact you’ll get about 5000mg of Omega 3 from a fillet of mackerel too, you’ll be loading up your DHA and EPA at the same time.

 Next on our list is Salmon, whilst not as loaded with Vitamin D as Mackerel, the taste is more acceptable to our sensitive pallets here in the UK.